 The letter Y following the ticker symbol indicates it is an ADR or American Depository Receipt.
 These stocks are international companies that trade on the US markets.

-On the New York Stock Exchange, there are currently 21 different single-letter ticker symbols.
-The letters ‘I’, ‘N’, ‘P’, ‘Q’, and ‘Z’ are not utilized as of yet although Zillow does use the ticker ‘Z’ on the NASDAQ exchange.
+The New York Stock Exchange currently has 21 different single-letter ticker symbols.
+The letters ‘I,’ ‘N,’ ‘P,’ ‘Q,’ and ‘Z’ have not yet been utilized, although Zillow uses the ticker ‘Z’ on the NASDAQ exchange.

-Another major reason why ticker symbols change has been SPAC stocks.
-SPAC stands for Special Purpose Acquisition Company and is essentially a shell company that brings a private company public.
+Another major reason why TS’s have changed is SPAC stocks.
+SPAC stands for Special Purpose Acquisition Company and is a shell company that brings a private company public.

-While the SPAC stock trades under a certain symbol until the merger, after the merger the stock will take on the symbol for the newly formed company.
+While the SPAC stock trades under a certain symbol until the merger, the stock will take on the symbol for the newly formed company after the merger.

 What Are the Best Ticker Symbols?

-I’ll wager that a lot of people don’t even know what CRM stands for.
-This must mean a lot of people also don’t understand why Salesforce.com’s ticker symbol is CRM.
+I’ll wager that many people don’t even know what CRM stands for.
+This must mean a lot of people also don’t understand why Salesforce.com’s TS is CRM.

 In this instance, CRM stands for Customer Relationship Management.
-This is a type of enterprise technology that manages your relationships and interactions with your clients.
+This type of enterprise technology manages your relationships and interactions with your clients.
 It tends to use things like data analytics to improve your business relationships.

-This one is pretty self-explanatory, isn’t it?
-PetCo is back on the public markets and it secured one of the best ticker symbols around.
+This one is pretty self-explanatory.
+PetCo is back on the public markets and has secured one of the best ticker symbols around.
 Do I like the stock?
-Not really, but do I ever love the stock symbol!
-If only there was a cat company that chose the ticker symbol MEOW.
+Not really, but I do love the TSl!
+If only there were a cat company that chose the ticker symbol MEOW.

-I know AI is in the company name, but how cool is it that an AI company managed to get the ticker symbol AI.
+AI is in the company name, but how cool is it that an AI company managed to get the ticker symbol AI?
 C3.AI is an artificial intelligence company that is looking to automate enterprise solutions.
-The platform makes over 1.7 billion predictions every day that help businesses make decisions and streamline their efficiency.
+The platform makes over 1.7 billion daily predictions that help businesses make decisions and streamline their efficiency.

 This classic motorcycle company managed to scoop up the ticker symbol HOG.
 It is a perfect representation of the company, and while I have no interest in buying the stock, I can appreciate Harley Davidson’s ticker symbol every time I see it.

-Another fitting ticker symbol, Gingko Bioworks is a biotech company with a twist.
-It uses genetic engineering to create bacteria which it then uses in industrial applications.
-When I first saw that it had the ticker symbol DNA, I assumed it was a genomics company.
-Still, Gingko Bioworks does use genetic testing so it is appropriate.
+Another fitting TS is Gingko Bioworks, a biotech company with a twist.
+It uses genetic engineering to create bacteria, which it uses in industrial applications.
+When I first saw it had the ticker symbol DNA, I assumed it was a genomics company.
+Still, Gingko Bioworks does use genetic testing, so it is appropriate.

-As you can tell, ticker symbols are kind of a fun part of the investing world.
+As you can tell, ticker symbols are a fun part of investing.
 They hold no significance other than being identifiers for a particular stock.
-I always find it funny that investors know stock ticker symbols more than the actual company names.
-But if you think about it, the ticker symbol is then fulfilling its intended role.
+I find it funny that investors know stock ticker symbols more than company names.
+But if you think about it, the ticker symbol fulfills its intended role.

-A great majority of ticker symbols are abbreviated versions of the company’s name.
+Most ticker symbols are abbreviated versions of the company’s name.
 Once in a while, you find one that is creative and not indicative of the company name at all!
-Another cool thing about ticker symbols is that each stock market around the world has its own set of rules.
-Even though they are completely arbitrary, ticker symbols are the main way that we identify stocks.
+Another cool thing about ticker symbols is that each stock market worldwide has its own set of rules.
+Even though they are completely arbitrary, ticker symbols are the main way to identify stocks.